stefangomez/arc-plugin-lambda-env/README.md

 the internet via `arc deploy`.

 ## ⚠️ Known Issues

+### Sandbox does not inject lambda env variables
+Local sandbox does not inject lambda env variables for architect cli v9.0.3 and above.
+See: https://github.com/stefangomez/arc-plugin-lambda-env/issues/1

 ### Only @tables (dynamodb) supported
 I'll be adding support for injecting other resources identifiers as environment variables to your lambdas like `@events` (sns) and `@queues` (sqs).